UK Vape Tax Increase: Expectations and Implications

 A photo of the UK Chancellors red budget briefcase

-The new vape tax will be implemented on 1st October 2026
+The new Vaping Products Duty will start on 1st October 2026

 1. Why is there a new tax on vaping?